WebOfTrustInfo/rwot5-boston/draft-documents/lds-obcap/lds-obcap.md

 (A)lice also has a capability to send a message to (B)ob, and (B)ob has a capability to send a message to (D)ummy Bot.

-We've met our characters narratively, but let's see what they look like as linked data documents.
+Each of these characters has an associated linked data document that represents them within the system.
 Here is Alice:

 ``` javascript
     {"@context": ["https://example.org/did/v1",